yoel123/yoel-php-framwork-directory-site-example/README.md

 <br>
 the system itself is a implantation of a business directory.<br>
 in this implantation only the admin can add directory categorys and other data via admin panel.<br>
-visors can leave a review and use the contact form,search form and view all public data.<br>
+vistors can leave a review and use the contact form,search form and view all public data.<br>

 pages:<br>
 *main:shows all the parent categorys and has a search form by location and category<br>